-Immanuel Kant, in coining the term “radical evil,” briefly saw (he quickly withdraws the possibility) the present-day outworking of his own thought and failed ethic.
+Immanuel Kant, in coining the term “radical evil,” foresaw the present-day outworking of his own thought and failed ethic.
 Which is not to say that Kant is responsible for “radical evil” but he uncovers the possibility – which becomes a historical reality and which points to the psychological parameters under which it arises.
 He used the term to describe a potential result of an ethic grounded in “pure practical reason.”
-Ethics, he says in the Critique of Practical Reason is “a respect for something entirely different from life, in comparison and contrast to which life and its enjoyment have absolutely no worth.
+Ethics, Jacques Lacan claims, in his critique of the Critique of Practical Reason is “a respect for something entirely different from life, in comparison and contrast to which life and its enjoyment have absolutely no worth.
 [Man] lives only because it is his duty, not because he has the least taste for living.
 Such is the nature of the genuine drive of pure practical reason.”
 Kant wanted to move beyond an ethic grounded on the relative ground of authority, culture, or society.
 As with Descartes, he turned to human will and interiority to ground his ethic and the ethic which would arise in his wake.

 On the basis of this pure practical reason he arrives at his “categorical imperative”: “Act only on the maxim that you would will it become universal law.”
 The problem he foresaw, and which in fact resulted, was that the maxim could be made to serve a will and law of evil.
 By “radical evil” he recognizes will is capable not simply of opposing the moral law, but of making this opposition the very motive of our actions.
 This inverse duty would be indiscernible, Kant seemed to recognize, from the duty to do the good.
 It is impossible to discriminate between the will binding itself to be free, and the will binding itself in unfreedom and evil, if there is no content to prove the goodness of the genuine will to freedom?